AIBappa/sms_gateway/docs/best_practices.md

 - Document incident response procedures for handling breaches or failures.
 - Ensure high availability by considering load balancers and failover mechanisms for production deployments.

-For more details on the system setup, refer to the main Ansible playbook (`setup_sms_bridge.yml`) and configuration files.
+For more details on the system setup, refer to the Ansible playbooks in `ansible-k3s/` (production) or `ansible-docker/` (development) folders and configuration files.

 ## Access and Credentials